It is too simple

 Poet and artistic director Maria McManus said, ‘These are momentous and tumultuous times, socially, politically and artistically.
 Our poets invite the listener to pause, to take a moment to reflect and to connect with the self.
 The poems reflect inwards on the past, but the words speak to the present from our darkest days into the light.’

-In addition to visiting the jukebox and listening to the poems online, you can also enjoy a discussion panel event, featuring Professor Cliona Ní Riordáin (Sorbonne Nouvelle, Paris), in conversation with poets Paul Muldoon, Moyra Donaldson and Gail McConnell which will be broadcast via Belfast International Festival and Centre Culturel Irlandais – details are available here and accessible via the festival YouTube Channel.
+In addition to visiting the jukebox and listening to the poems online, you can also enjoy a discussion panel event, featuring Professor Cliona Ní Riordáin (Sorbonne Nouvelle, Paris), in conversation with poets Paul Muldoon, Moyra Donaldson and Gail McConnell, broadcast via Belfast International Festival and Centre Culturel Irlandais on YouTube here:

 Installations will be located at: